mishal23/dds-lab/softwarelab-6(Suprise Test)/README.md

+### Question
-### Mod6 Counter
+Mod6 Counter

-- Logisim was compuslory, and any one modelling was expected to be done.
+- Logisim was compulsory, and any one modelling was expected to be done.
 - Behavorial Modelling was done.